LixiangZhao98/PointCloud-Visualization-Tool/README.md

 2. Drag the DataObject prefab `Assets\PointCloud-Visualization-Tool\Prefab\DataObject.prefab` into your scene.

 # Data
 - The repo supports to read bin/ply/pcd/txt data files.
+To add data files, you just need to place it to `Assets\PointCloud-Visualization-Tool\data\data`, and the project identifies the file automatically.
+- To write your own mathematical equation of data, you need (1) go to `Assets\PointCloud-Visualization-Tool\script\dataprocessing\DataGenerator.cs`, (2) add a new function with an output type of `Vector3[]` (for instance, static public CubicArea(){}), (3) enable `Use_Function_Defined_Yourself` and then you can find CubicArea in Drop-down box `Customized Dataset`.
-Refer to (TODO) for more data.
+- Refer to [Pointcloud Dataset](https://github.com/LixiangZhao98/Pointcloud-Dataset) for more data.
 - If you want to use the .bin data outside this project, first you need to convert them to `single-precision floating-point` format.
 Three single-precision floats consist a 3D coordinate of one point.

-- To add data files, you just need to place it to `Assets\PointCloud-Visualization-Tool\data\data`, and the project identifies the file automatically.
-- To write your own mathematical equation of data, you need (1) go to `Assets\PointCloud-Visualization-Tool\script\dataprocessing\DataGenerator.cs`, (2) add a new function with an output type of `Vector3[]` (for instance, static public CubicArea(){}), (3) enable `Use_Function_Defined_Yourself` and then you can find CubicArea in Drop-down box `Customized Dataset`.
-- [//]: # (- The .ply files can be downloaded from [https://graphics.stanford.edu/data/3Dscanrep/]&#40;https://graphics.stanford.edu/data/3Dscanrep/&#41;.
+[//]: # (- The .ply files can be downloaded from [https://graphics.stanford.edu/data/3Dscanrep/]&#40;https://graphics.stanford.edu/data/3Dscanrep/&#41;.
 The .bin files can be downloaded from the repo &#40;TODO&#41;)

 [//]: # (# Scripting)